FosterG4/mangadex-manga-scrapper/docs/API_REFERENCE.md

 # API Reference

-This document provides detailed information about the MangaDex API client library.
+This document provides detailed information about the MangaDx API client library.

 ## Table of Contents